White Shepherd

 The White Shepherd is a breed that originated from the German Shepherd, developed in North America in the late 20th century to emphasize a white coat and a more gentle temperament.
 These dogs typically weigh between 60 to 85 pounds and stand 22 to 25 inches tall, characterized by their striking white fur and well-proportioned build.
 Known for their self-confidence and alertness, White Shepherds are often used as family companions and working dogs, excelling in roles that require intelligence and loyalty.
 Their lifespan ranges from 12 to 14 years.

-White Shepherds are known for being self-confidence, aloof, fearless, alert, companionable, and eager.
-As a high-energy breed, they are independent-minded and requiring patient, consistent training and thrive with regular mental and physical activity.
+White Shepherds are known for being aloof, fearless, alert, companionable, eager.
+As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are generally good with children and selective around other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a White Shepherd means committing to regular grooming (brushing several times a week), vigorous daily exercise, and consistent training from an early age.
 With the right environment and socialization, they make loyal and loving companions.